Destination NSW: Minister

-The Board of Destination NSW is responsible to the Minister for Tourism presently The Hon.
-Ben Franklin.
+The Board of Destination NSW is responsible to the Minister for Jobs and Tourism.
 Ultimately, the Minister is responsible to the Parliament of New South Wales.

 Alliances and sponsorships

 On 23 September 2012 Sydney FC announced it had agreed a sponsorship deal with Destination NSW to promote tourism to Sydney.

 Destination NSW is the strategic sponsor of the 2017 World Polo Championship hosted by the Sydney Polo Club.
 The event will take place in October 2017.
 It is tournament that will see the world's eight best nations compete for the world title in Sydney's Hawkesbury region.

+Controversy

+On 12 December 2022, the Australian Professional Leagues (APL), the governing body of the top professional soccer leagues in Australia, announced that they had struck a deal with Destination NSW worth A$15 million to stage the 2023, 2024 and 2025 league finals in Sydney—until that point, each final had been hosted by the competing team with the best league record, regardless of location.
+The move was met with universal derision and condemnation from clubs and fans, with the APL accused of selling out the sport.
+After a number of high-profile protests by supporters' groups and prominent individuals in the game, the decision was eventually reversed on 18 October 2023, with the APL instead agreeing to a "Unite Round" (one weekend where all matches are held in the same city) in Sydney in exchange for Destination NSW's financial support.
+The APL's CEO, Danny Townsend, then resigned on 20 October to take up a new position in the Middle East.